gediz/mpv-wiki/Which-VO-should-I-use?.md

 This can happen if your drivers are broken or if your GPU is a potato from the Jurassic period.
 Check that you even get any OpenGL acceleration at all; on Linux with X11 you could do this with `glxinfo`.
 If it spits out an error or contains ominous signs like the word "llvmpipe", chances are your driver is broken in some way.

+If you have recently upgraded your version of Mesa, especially on a rolling-release distribution, try rebooting your computer first to see if that fixes your issues.
+Mesa updates can occasionally break OpenGL acceleration until the system is restarted.

 ## But all I have is `vo_opengl`!

 Stop using an outdated version of mpv.